Decolonizing Education, and Cultural Humility: A Call for Awareness through the Indigenization of a Francophone College in an Urban Setting (F/SI)

 May 6, 2019 | 15:45 - 16:30Location: Peller B

 For several years, Collège Ahuntsic has been involved in native outreach projects.
 How does a college community approach a decolonization/indigenization process?
 How do its actors develop cultural humility, such as learning to recognize their shortcomings and admit their colonial reflexes?

-We will concretely present the indigenization process of Ahuntsic, a multicultural, populous college which includes sevreral pre-university and technical programs.
-Some examples will be presented.
+We will concretely present the indigenization process of Ahuntsic, a multicultural, populous college that offers several pre-university and technical programs.
+Some examples will be presented:

 These initiatives are possible thanks to the support of native partners including the Mikana education and awareness organization (Montreal) and the Guérison Petcikiw Center (Opitciwan).

 < Back to Schedule